Schedule of Readings & Assignments

 16: Dec 2 - 4

-No readings for today, but crucial tips for succeess on your final course reflection due next week!
+No readings for today, but some course wrap-up and tips for succeess on your final course reflection due next week!

 Your FINAL Learning Reflection—over the WHOLE CLASS—needs to be turned in BY THE END OF TODAY.
 See the Final Course Reflection Guide.
 I can’t emphasize enough that this SHOULD NOT BE MERELY A SUMMARY of what we’ve covered.
 Instead, as the instructions explain in more detail, illustrate how your thinking about food has changed over the month, and how your submitted work justifies what you think should be your overall grade for the course.